lizhealey/lizhealey/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Machine learning for healthcare
+  - Machine learning for precision medicine
   - Clinical decision support
+  - Wearable technology
-  - Diabetes technology
+  - Diabetes Management

 # Education to show in About widget
 education: